Probabilistic wind power forecasting resilient to missing values: an adaptive quantile regression approach: Case Study

 \subsection{Qualification Metrics}

-To assess the quality of forecasts, we verify the calibration and sharpness of forecasts.
-Concretely, the calibration of predictive densities is assessed with reliability diagrams.
-The sharpness of forecasts is assessed with the average width of central prediction intervals, which reveals how predictive densities concentrate the information.
-In addition, we assess the quality of forecasts with a skill score, namely continuous ranked probability score (CRPS).
-Given the lead time $k$, we denote the predictive c.d.f for wind power generation at time $t+k$ as $\hat{F}_{t+k}$, and the real generation value as $y_{t+k}$.
+To assess the quality of forecasts, we verify the calibration and sharpness of forecasts via reliability diagrams and prediction width respectively, as well as a skill score, namely continuous ranked probability score (CRPS). \begin{enumerate} [(1)] \item Calibration: The calibration of predictive densities is assessed with reliability diagrams, which presents the frequencies of conditional events against forecast probabilities.
+Particularly, we plot the frequencies of coverage for a quantiles from 5\% to 95\% against their nominal probabilities. \item Sharpness: The sharpness of forecasts is assessed with the average width of central prediction intervals, which reveals how predictive densities concentrate the information.
+Here we plot the width for 10\%-90\% prediction intervals. \item CRPS: Given the lead time $k$, we denote the predictive c.d.f for wind power generation at time $t+k$ as $\hat{F}_{t+k}$, and the real generation value as $y_{t+k}$.
 The CRPS is calculated via

 where $\mathcal{I}(\cdot)$ is a step function.
-We report the average CRPS of all test samples for each lead time.
-For further information on forecast verification, we refer readers to \cite{gneiting2014probabilistic}.
+We report the average CRPS of all test samples for each lead time. \end{enumerate} For further information on forecast verification, we refer readers to \citep{gneiting2014probabilistic}.